matipacheco/game-of-life-js/README.md

 ## Side note

-I'm sure the methods `gameOfLife` and `aliveNeighbors` need some refactoring, *but fuck it!*, it works :smirking_face:
+* I'm sure the methods `gameOfLife` and `aliveNeighbors` need some refactoring, *but fuck it!*, it works :smirking_face:
+* Since in every cycle the state of the Board component changes, and cell's colors are set randomly, it may happen (almost every time) that a living cell change its color even tough it was not supposed to die.